1

 defines itself as a universe of limited extent.

-Now what is so bad about constructing a finite universe? ...
+And what is so faulty with finite constructions? ...
 Well,

 there‘s that cosmic-edge-and-forbidden-region problem once again.
 A